programmfabrik/apitest/README.md

 ### Configure logging

 - `--verbosity 1` or `-v 1`: Set the verbosity of the logger.
 (Verbosity defines what kind of communication with the server should be shown) Can be realy helpfull to find out why a test fails.
-	- `-v -1` (default): dont't log any communication with the server
+	- `-v -1` (default): Only normal test ouput
-	- `-v 0`: log the communication in case a test fails
+	- `-v 0`: All from '-1' plus failed test responses
-	- `-v 1`: log the communication if it's so defined in the manifest
+	- `-v 1`: All from '-1' plus all responses
-	- `-v 2`: log all server communication
+	- `-v 2`:  All from '1' plus all requests

 #### Console logging